racket/racket/build.md

 more control over the build by understanding how the pieces fit together.
 You can also read `"Makefile"`, which defines and describes many variables that can be supplied via `make`.

+If you are just trying to get a build in place so you can to contribute to Racket development, then you’ve probably read too far in this section.
+Try jumping to [Contributing to Racket Development](#3-contributing-to-racket-development).

 #### 1.7.1.
 Building Minimal Racket